 Heritage window repair and conservation grants

-- Heritage Property Grant Program.
-Available to all designated heritage properties located in downtown Hamilton or in any of the Business Improvement Areas across Hamilton.
+- Heritage Property Grant Program is available to all designated heritage properties located in downtown Hamilton or in any of the Business Improvement Areas across Hamilton.

 - The Hamilton Community Heritage Fund (HCHF) provides interest-free loans to a maximum of $50,000 for restoration of heritage attributes on properties designated under the Ontario Heritage Act.